nervgh/koa-architect/README.md

 ## About
-Reads a folder with middleware and routes and reduces routes to middleware using [koa-mount](https://github.com/koajs/mount) and [koa-trie-router](https://github.com/koajs/trie-router).
+Reads a folder with middleware and routes and reduces them to middleware using [koa-mount](https://github.com/koajs/mount) and [koa-trie-router](https://github.com/koajs/trie-router).
 That eventually allows you run your app extremely simple:

 ```js